jccuevas/cpp-docs.es-es/docs/parallel/concrt/reference/concurrent-priority-queue-class.md

 ### <a name="parameters"></a>Parámetros
  `_Elem`
- El elemento que se agregarán a la cola de prioridad simultáneas.
+ Elemento que se va a agregarse a la cola de prioridad simultáneas.

 ##  <a name="size"></a>tamaño